simpleledger/SLPDB/README.md

 Most likely you do <u>not</u> need to install SLPDB.
 Most users will be better off using someone else's publicly shared SLPDB instance like https://slpdb.fountainhead.cash or https://slpdb.bitcoin.com.
 You only need to install SLPDB, SlpServe, and/or SlpSockServe if any of the following is true:

 - You cannot rely on a third-party for your SLP data.
-- The rate limits impposed by `slpdb.fountainhead.cash` or `slpdb.bitcoin.com` are too restrictive for your needs.
+- The rate limits imposed by `slpdb.fountainhead.cash` or `slpdb.bitcoin.com` are too restrictive for your needs.
 - Realtime event notifications available at `slpsocket.fountainhead.cash` are not fast enough for your needs.

 NOTE: If you are going to operate your own SLPDB instance you should join the telegram group for help and updates: https://t.me/slpdb